wearpants/twiggy/doc/basic_use.rst

 INFO:we
 deal

 Exceptions are prefixed by ``TRACE``.
-By default, :method:`tracing <Logger.trace>` will use the current exception, but you can also pass an exc_info tuple.
+By default, :meth:`tracing <Logger.trace>` will use the current exception, but you can also pass an exc_info tuple.

 >>> try:
 ...
 1/0